mwallraf/network-config-parser/router-parser/README.md

-# findhost-inventory
+# router-parser script

-Findhost inventory script
+Findhost router-parser inventory script

 ## ABOUT
-This scripts loads all backup configs from stepstone server, parses them and saves the output back to the stepstone server so that it can be used by findhost-consolidate script.
+This scripts loads all backup configs from stepstone server, parses them and saves the output back to the stepstone server so that it can be used by findhost-consolidate script or other scripts.

-This is only a temporary solution because this script is failing on stepstone due to memory limits.

 ## RUNNING THE SCRIPT
-bash run-py37.sh
+bash run.sh

 ## CRONTAB